 Regional operations deemed non-essential have also been suspended as of 1 p.m.
 Regional headquarters is closed.
 Public health clinics and offices are closed.
 Regional transit is running late.

 Arenas are open and are available for shelter.

 Up to 25 cm of snow may fall before the storm abates later this evening and windy conditions will continue through Thursday and Friday.

 A beautiful picture of the Great Lakes region was taken by the satellite-borne MODIS camera for the U.S. National Oceanic and Atmospheric Administration’s Great Lakes Environmental Research Laboratory in the afternoon of March 3, 2014.

-Most of Lake Erie remains covered in ice while Lake Ontario has been ice-free all year.
+Most of Lake Erie is covered in ice while Lake Ontario has been mostly ice-free all year.